ann0see/bananianX/README.md

 <br>
 BananianX is in BETA state currently.
 So it might not work as expected for now.
 Currently I haven´t installed it yet, but you can install it and try it now.<br>
 Website: https://jonisc.github.io/bananianX/
+<br> You can translate BananianX into your Language.
+Use the file "bananianXTranslate.sh" in the folder "Other Language".
+Please rename the script to eg. "bananianXFR.sh" for the french translation.
+I have translated BananianX to my native language german.
 #Contact
 You can contact me with this form: https://goo.gl/forms/qAs64z4lgxsgUxVp2 or E-Mail: bananianx@t-online.de